Exponea Data Security Commitment

 Exponea has a vulnerability management policy that includes processes such as regular web scans and scans for potential threats.
 Once a vulnerability requiring our attention has been identified, it is tracked, given a priority according to how urgent it is, and assigned to relevant people as a ticket.
 Our security team tracks such issues and follows up regularly until they can check that the issues have been resolved.

-Exponea has well-defined incident management processes for security events that may affect the confidentiality, integrity, or availability of our client’s resources or data.
+Exponea has a well defined incident management process for security events that may affect the confidentiality, integrity or availability of our client’s resources or data.
 If an incident occurs, the security team identifies it, reports it, assigns it to the correct resolver and gives it a resolution priority based on its urgency.
 Events that directly impact our customers are always assigned the highest priority and shortest resolution time.
 This process involves plans of action, procedures for identification, escalation, mitigation, and reporting.

-It is vital for us to properly test all new features before implementing them so that we make sure that no unexpected vulnerabilities are introduced to the application.
-The QA team guarantees that all new additions to our application are bug-free prior to release.
-They also test private instances for our fresh clients just before they get into the hands of our Client services team.
+It is vital for us to properly test all new features before implementing them to ensure no unexpected vulnerabilities are introduced to the application.
+The QA team guarantees that all new additions to our application are bug free prior to release.
+They also test new private instances for our fresh clients just before they get into the hands of our Client Services team.

 Whenever we store data in the Google Cloud Platform (GCP), there are several layers of encryption.
 By default, data is encrypted both at rest and in transit.
-Additional security controls are implemented depending on the requirements of our customers.
+To encrypt data at rest, the Advanced Encryption Standard (AES) is used.
+Transport Layer Security (TLS) is used to encrypt data in transit for transport security.
 Without any further implementations, GCP encrypts and authenticates all data in transit at one or more network layers when data moves outside physical boundaries not controlled by or on behalf of Google.
-Google uses the Advanced Encryption Standard (AES) algorithm to encrypt data at rest.
-Transport Layer Security (TLS) is used to encrypt data in transit for transport security.
+Our encryption utilizes encryption keys managed by Google.

-Exponea application supports our customers in finding the best ways how to be compliant with the GDPR.
-The application works in such a way that the clients have a complete control of consent management (they set a purpose for processing), data subject rights management (they can download all customer data, anonymize a customer or delete a customer).
-Exponea has access management that enables the users to select specific data types as PII and then set/revoke permission to see PII per user.
-For every event it is possible to manage its retention and set expiration separately.
+The Exponea application supports our customers in finding the best ways to be compliant with the GDPR.
+Built with Privacy by Design, the application includes customer rights, access minimisation, data minimisation and legal base management features.
+Clients have complete control of data inputs.
+Furthermore, clients can utilise Consent Management to set a purpose for processing, data subject rights management to download, rectify, delete or anonymise all customer data and data expiration periods for events and customer attributes.
+Access management also enables users to select specific data types as PII and then set/revoke permission to see PII per user.
 In addition, data API enables the clients to integrate their systems to enable fast execution of data subjects requests.

-At Exponea, we make sure that all our clients have a secure set-up.
-This includes 2-FA Authentication (SMS, App Authenticator) and Captcha challenge–response test when signing in.
-We use Google Load Balancer with firewall rules to protect load-balanced resources during distribution and TLS to encrypt communication within the Exponea application.
+At Exponea we offer Shared, Private and Exclusive instances.
+All of our clients have a secure set-up as a baseline.
+This includes 2FA (SMS, App Authenticator) and a Captcha challenge response test when signing in.
+We use Google Load Balancer with firewall rules to protect load balanced resources during distribution and TLS to encrypt communication within the Exponea application.
 We ensure that static IPs used for webhooks and imports are encrypted in log files.